apollo

 About Merlin-8 Tablet

-Merlin-8 Tablet is used to treat migraine, dizziness, and vertigo (unable to stand properly).
-Migraine is a central nervous system or neurological condition, which can cause multiple symptoms.
-Generally, severe headache is a characteristic symptom of migraine.
+Merlin-8 Tablet is used to treat migraine, dizziness, and vertigo (sensation of spinning).
+Migraine is a central nervous system or neurological condition which can cause multiple symptoms.
+Generally, a severe headache is a characteristic symptom of migraine.

-Merlin-8 Tablet contains Flunarizine, prescribed for the improvement of blood flow and in the treatment of peripheral vascular diseases.
-Merlin-8 Tablet improves blood flow and dilates blood vessels in the brain, thereby preventing dilation of blood vessels, loss of tune, and headaches caused by migraine.
+Merlin-8 Tablet contains Flunarizine, which improves blood flow and dilates blood vessels in the brain, thereby preventing dilation of blood vessels, loss of tone, and migraine headaches.

 Take Merlin-8 Tablet as prescribed.
-Your doctor will recommend how often you take Merlin-8 Tablet based on your medical condition.
-Do not abruptly stop taking Merlin-8 Tablet or skip any doses.
-It is advised to finish the full course of treatment.
-The doctor will advise you if dose adjustment is required depending upon your medical condition.
-In some cases, Merlin-8 Tablet may cause fatigue, constipation, nausea, runny nose, and insomnia (difficulty sleeping).
+Merlin-8 Tablet may cause side effects like fatigue, constipation, nausea, a runny nose, and insomnia (difficulty sleeping).
 Most of these side effects of Merlin-8 Tablet do not require medical attention and gradually resolve over time.

 Uses of Merlin-8 Tablet